tentomush1/tentomush1.github.io/content/posts/first.md

 +++
 # why
 I had this pages site for some time, like a month now, but it was just a nice page with my name on it.
 I decided to switch to this ([hugo](https://gohugo.io)) cause i wanted to make an easy to mentain blog.
 This isn't targetting any audience really, it's just *targetting* future *me*.
-I haven't yet finished setting this site up.
+I haven't yet finished seting this site up.
 I'm using the papermod theme, i would link it, but it has 8k+ stars on github so idk if it's needed.
 Of course this is not gonna be anything extraordinarily personal.
 This is tied to my name after all, *Marcu Leancă*.
 ## moving on
 i'm a teen so just like my *dirigintă?* said: